MalchuL/experiment_tracker/README.md

 ### Get API token

-1. Go to the backend UI
+1. Register new user in the web UI at http://127.0.0.1:3000.
+You can use any email and password (they will not be used for anything and stored in the local database).
-2. Click on "Settings"
+2. Click in top right corner and select "API Tokens"
-3. Click on "API Tokens"
+3. Click on "Create Token" (Use all permissions for now)
-4. Click on "Create Token" (Use all permissions for now)
+4. Enter a name for the token
-5. Enter a name for the token
+5. Click on "Create"
-6. Click on "Create"
+6. Copy the token (It will only be shown once).
+Or you can copy whole command to initialize the SDK.
-7. Copy the token (It will only be shown once)
+7. (Optional) Run the command (but if you use uv use `uv run command`) `uv run experiment-tracker init --base-url "http://127.0.0.1:8000" --api-prefix "/api" --api-token "pat_nOMwtEGLRZVFI_8IzQi6jmx3YDUGPJL73TgQmxMRBjc"

 ### Configure